aleks-kudriavtsev/hackaging_theories/README.md

 Each key supports fallbacks (defaults or file references) if you need a more specialised workflow.
 See `src/theories_pipeline/config_utils.py` for the supported descriptors and `config/pipeline.yaml` for annotated examples.

+### Preprint providers and rate limits

+The pipeline ships with optional bioRxiv and medRxiv providers that fetch preprint metadata via the public JSON endpoints.
+These sources are disabled by default; enable them in `config/pipeline.yaml` once you have configured a conservative rate limit (≤ 1 request/second is recommended by the operators) and a manageable date window.
+Category filters can further narrow the feed so the retriever only inspects relevant domains.
+Refer to the inline comments in `config/pipeline.yaml` for example settings.

 ## Running the pipelines